RhodiumGroup/helm-chart/HOW_TO_RELEASE.md

+# Releasing

-Build a paired set of docker notebook+worker images.
+## Build a paired set of docker notebook+worker images.

 This is the minimum that’s required - if you want other images then make sure you have working notebook and worker images as well as the ones you want.
 The helm chart only cares about the notebook image, but it’s important to keep these all in sync so we build them together.